HIP: Hessian Interatomic Potentials without derivatives: Experiments

+Thus far, we trained only the Hessian readout while freezing the backbone, isolating Hessian quality from energy and force predictions.
+We now investigate joint end-to-end training of the full model, including Hessian supervision.
+We train both the standard EquiformerV2 (energy and forces only) and the HIP-EquiformerV2 (energy, forces, and Hessians) for equal wall-clock time (3 days) across various dataset sizes.
+Fig.~\ref{fig:datascaling}a-c reveals that Hessian supervision improves not only Hessian predictions but also energy and force accuracy across all data regimes.

+On 10{,}000 validation structures (Fig.~\ref{fig:datascaling}d-f), force and Hessian errors are positively correlated for Hessian-trained models, but nearly independent for an energy-force-only baseline, which can achieve good force accuracy while Hessian MAE remains an order of magnitude higher.
+HIP occupies a tighter, lower-error region than AD, indicating a more self-consistent potential energy surface.

+This synergistic effect suggests that Hessian information provides a richer training signal, helping the model learn a better potential energy surface representation.

+\paragraph{Non-Conservative Hessians} Because HIP predicts Hessians directly rather than as exact second derivatives of a scalar energy, the predicted Hessians are not guaranteed to be globally integrable.
+In contrast to long-time molecular dynamics simulations, where non-integrability errors of the forces accumulate unbounded over time, all common workflows involving Hessians are insensitive to non-integrability errors.
+This is already evidenced by the success of the Broyden–Fletcher–Goldfarb–Shanno (BFGS) algorithm, a classical tool to approximate Hessians that does not satisfy any notion of integrability.
+A more mathematical discussion about this topic is provided in the Supplementary Information \ref{sec:conservative}.\\

-\paragraph{Limitations} Direct Hessian regression requires ground-truth data from DFT, which can be particularly expensive to obtain for larger systems.
-Therefore, the experiments in this work focus on small organic molecules.
-Future work should explore applying Hessian prediction to other chemical systems, such as materials, larger complexes, or even proteins.
-Furthermore, to isolate the Hessian from the force and energy predictions, we trained only the Hessian regression head using a fixed backbone.
-For optimal results, energy, forces, and Hessians should be trained end-to-end.
+\paragraph{Limitations} Direct Hessian regression requires ground-truth data from DFT, similar to the energy and force labels used for regular MLIPs.
+The experiments in this work focus on small organic molecules, and future work should explore applying Hessian prediction to other chemical systems, such as materials, larger complexes, or even proteins.
+To isolate the Hessian from the force and energy predictions, we trained only the Hessian regression head using a fixed backbone.
+For optimal results on all benchmarks, energy, forces, and Hessians should be trained end-to-end.